UNDERSTANDING HORSE TYPES AND TEMPERAMENTS ... ARE YOU AND YOUR HORSE A GOOD MATCH?

 - If you are not familiar with the Five-Element typing system and the questions don’t seem make sense then read the “Horse Harmony” book and see if the questions have more meaning after you have a basic understanding of the types.
 Buy the book online at http://www.horseharmony.com/buy.html.

-I hope these comments help you better understand the questions in the tests and gain more accurate results.
-As always, you can take the tests at no charge here:
+I hope these comments help you better understand the questions in the test and gain more accurate results.
+As always, you can take the test at no charge here:

 http://www.horseharmonytest.com